Skip to main content

 • details of any disputed bills

-You can also phone us on Freecall 1800 500 509 for more information.
+You can also phone EWOV on 1800 500 509 for more information.

+EWOV is not a government agency.
+EWOV is an impartial industry-based consumer dispute resolution scheme.
 If your constituent wants your help in dealing with us, they will need to complete an Authority form for you to act on their behalf (ewov.com.au/uploads/main/authority-to-act-mps.pdf).

 We require an Authority whenever a third party acts for a consumer.
-We have a specific Authority form for Members of Parliament and Electorate Officers ewov.com.au/uploads/main/authority-to-act-mps.pdf.
+We have a specific Authority form for Members of Parliament and Electorate Officers ewov.com.au/uploads/main/authority-to-act-mps.pdf

-• provide us with initial complaint details
+• provide us with initial complaint details, or

 • act on their behalf (“in the shoes of the complainant”), with full authority to make decisions, in relation to their complaint.